permutationlock/hakyll_blog/notes/hartshorne.md

 $s\mapsto s+\mathscr{F}'(U)$ for $s\in\mathscr{F}(U)$ is surjective onto the
 quotient presheaf.
-Thus it is surjective onto the quotient sheaf as the image sheaf of this map and quotient sheaf $\mathscr{F}/\mathscr{F}'$ are both the sheaffification of the the quotient presheaf.
+Thus it is surjective onto the quotient sheaf as the image sheaf of this map and quotient sheaf $\mathscr{F}/\mathscr{F}'$ are both the sheafification of the the quotient presheaf.

 **1.6.b.**
 Since $\mathscr{F}'\hookrightarrow\mathscr{F}$ we may identify $\mathscr{F}'$